Jovellmiranda14/news-aggregator-react/README.md

 - ❌ Failed to Deploy on Vercel
 - ❌ Search Function Not Working
 - ❌ Getting the Full Content of the article

+---
+## 🔗 Related API Repository
+- For the backend API used by this project, visit the [News Aggregator React API Repository](https://github.com/Jovellmiranda/news-aggregator-react-api) .